 The increased risk of a baby developing PPHN when its mother uses SSRIs during the late stages of pregnancy is so small that, in order to create just one additional case of the lung condition per 1,000 births, the SSRI must be taken by 286 to 351 expectant mothers during late pregnancy.

-The research involved analysis of seven clinical studies exploring the association between a woman’s SSRI use during pregnancy and PPHN.
+The research involved an analysis of seven clinical studies exploring the association between a woman’s SSRI use during pregnancy and PPHN.
 Although there are several forms of antidepressant medication, only the SSRI class was used in the seven studies investigated by Sophie Grigoriadis and her team of researchers affiliated with the Sunnybrook Health Sciences Center in Ontario, Canada.
 The research team also took into consideration other risk factors associated with PPHN in addition to SSRI exposure in the womb.

 The findings of the Grigoriadis study suggest the need for further research involving other forms of antidepressant medications and any influence they may have on PPHN.

-The research team recommends educated discussion of the following points for the patient and her family when SSRI use is considered:
+The research team recommends an educated discussion of the following points for the patient and her family when SSRI use is considered: